Do not fear – the Brexit Q&A is here!

-- If there is a hard Brexit and the EHIC is no longer valid for UK travellers, Get Going will still cover the cost of the medical bills and any necessary repatriation back to the UK up to £10million (subject of course to the terms and conditions of the policy).
+- If there is a hard Brexit and the EHIC is no longer valid for UK travellers, Get Going will still cover the cost of the medical bills and any necessary repatriation back to the UK up to £10million (subject to the terms and conditions of the policy).

 GET A QUOTE